bmallikanti/vector_db_mvp/README.md

 - the project is an MVP, not a production-ready vector database
 - tests currently focus on CRUD behavior more than Temporal workflow coverage

-## Resume-Friendly Summary

-If you want a one-line description for a portfolio, resume, or recruiter screen:

-> Built a vector database MVP in Python using FastAPI and Temporal, supporting semantic search, workflow-based query orchestration, and a hierarchical content model for libraries, documents, and chunks.